spooknik/SkyrimSE-Linux-Modding/README.md

 # Skyrim SE Linux Modding Guide

+# This guide is partly outdated.
+It is using an older version of Proton.
+Many of the issues are fixed by using [GloriousEggroll's builds.](https://github.com/GloriousEggroll/proton-ge-custom/releases)

 ## Video Guides
 [Part 1](https://www.youtube.com/watch?v=BhfTADwgyYA) - Installing Skyrim SE for Linux via Steam Play